Tyson Foods misses profit estimates as freight costs rise - Firstpost

-(Reuters) - Tyson Foods Inc missed Wall Street estimates for quarterly profit on Monday, as the biggest U.S. meat processor felt the brunt of higher freight and labour costs, sending its shares down nearly 6 percent in premarket trading.
+(Reuters) - Tyson Foods Inc missed Wall Street estimates for quarterly profit on Monday, as the No. 1 U.S. meat processor felt the brunt of higher freight and labour costs, sending its shares down nearly 6 percent in premarket trading.

 Tyson, like other U.S. meat processing and packaged food companies, has been facing higher transportation costs as railroads and truck fleets have raised prices amid a shortage of drivers, reduced capacity, higher fuel prices and a strengthening U.S. economy.